starmaid/starmaid.github.io/projects/_posts/2023-11-15-intel-depth-camera.md

 On the other hand, making cool glitchy stuff may be the way to go here.
 At least it will be fresh and interesting.

+## Future Stuff

+I've owned the camera for two weeks, and I haven't done the things I actually want to do with a depth camera!
+However, this post is already long enough.
+In a later post, I will generalize into the applications and not spend time on the sensor specifics.
+A preview:

 ### Python Bindings

 Ok, so you can take pictures and videos.
-Now lets do something interesting with them.
+If we want to do something interesting, we have to manipulate the feed directly.

 [Intel Python Developer Ref](https://dev.intelrealsense.com/docs/python2) and [Install pyrealsense2](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/python#installation) pages.
 They say something about the RealSense SDK for Windows including the Python bindings.
 But literally all you have to do is `pip install pyrealsense2` so its not that hard.

-## Future Stuff
+From there, the camera data is just a Numpy ndarray.

 ### Streaming to Three.js

 I want to read the depth data to play with during livecoding visuals.
-This is in progress as I still have to learn Three.js.
+This is in progress as I still have to learn [Three.js](https://threejs.org/).

 ### Human Pose Estimation